vecnode/disco-diffusion/README.md

   --latent-novelty-strength 0.03 --latent-color-reset 0.06 \
   --text-prompts-json /dev/stdin \
   <<'EOF'
-{"0": ["cinematic coastal lighthouse, dusk fog, volumetric light, wide angle"], "40": ["the sea, volumetric light, wide angle"]}
+{"0": ["a person in the city, dusk fog, volumetric light, wide angle"], "40": ["a person in the sea, volumetric light, wide angle"]}
 EOF

 # Make video